martinmullins/blog/_posts/2021-01-26-Serious-Sam-Engine-In-The-Web-Browser.md

 After a fair bit of work, I was able to get the open sourced [Serious Sam Engine](https://github.com/ptitSeb/Serious-Engine) working in the browser.
-This project was a great learning experience and the result is runs fairly smoothly.
+This project was a great learning experience and the result runs fairly smoothly.

 [![Serious Sam Engine Browser Gameplay](public/ssam.gif)](https://martinmullins.github.io/ssam)